wp-plugins/bwtf-waterquality/readme.txt

 1. Upload and activate the plugin (bwtf-waterquality.zip)
 1. Drag the Local Water Quality widget to the place in the theme that you would like the widget to appear
 1. Enter the Site ID for the site from which you would like results displayed
+1. On some servers, the default method for fetching data (FileGetContents) may not return anything.
+In this case, you can use the 'CURL' method.

 == Frequently Asked Questions ==